 Abandoned Uranium Mines Report to Congress

-- the location of abandoned uranium mines on federal, state, tribal, and private lands;
+- the location and status of defense-related uranium mines on federal, state, tribal, and private lands;

-- the extent to which abandoned uranium mines pose a significant radiation hazard or other public health and safety threat, and cause, or have caused, water or other environmental degradation;
+- the extent to which these mines pose a significant radiation hazard or other public health and safety threat, and cause, or have caused environmental degradation;

 - the potential cost and feasibility of reclamation and remediation in accordance with federal law; and

 - a priority ranking for reclamation and remediation efforts.

 The National Defense Authorization Act for Fiscal Year 2013 mandated that DOE prepare a report on defense-related uranium mines.
 Specifically, Section 3151 of the Act stated that “The Secretary of Energy, in consultation with the Secretary of the Interior and the Administrator of the Environmental Protection Agency, shall undertake a review of, and prepare a report on, abandoned uranium mines in the United States that provided uranium ore for atomic energy defense activities of the United States."